darkrenaissance/darkfi/doc/src/misc/vanityaddr.md

 OPTIONS:
     -c                  Should the search be case-sensitive
-    -h, --help          Print help information
+    --token-id          Search for TokenID instead of an address -h, --help          Print help information
     -t <THREADS>        Number of threads to use (defaults to number of available CPUs) -V, --version       Print version information